Example preset

 Inputs

-Also calculates outflow volume (advanced settings)
+Also calculate runoff volume (advanced settings)

 Results are automatically updated on input changes (can be restored with share URL).